 This section only covers exceptions regarding the exchange of EDIFACT or XML messages and their functional message structure.

-More information regarding the automatic duplication of the error messages (Functional NACK, EDIFACT NACK and XML NACK) to CS/MIS is available in section II.2.5.
+More information regarding the automatic duplication of the error messages (Functional NACK, EDIFACT NACK and XML NACK) to CS/MIS2 is available in section II.2.5.

 Architectural assumptions